Chinatown Food Systems

-with Valerie Imbruce, Mary Miss / City as Living Lab
+Proposal / Public Programming / New York USA / Valerie Imbruce / Mary Miss / City as Living Lab

 Invited by Mary Miss / City as Living Laboratory, S. Fan collaborated with economic botanist Valerie Imbruce (author of From Farm to Canal Street, Chinatown's Alternative Food Network in the Global Marketplace) to map the Manhattan Chinatown food systems' impacts on the hinterlands and on the urban realm: namely street and sidewalk congestion, and equitable and sustainable uses of the public realm.

-The project included public walks that mapped current public/private, rural/urban, Chinatown/non-Chinatown boundaries.
+The project included an online story map and public walks that mapped current public/private, rural/urban, Chinatown/non-Chinatown boundaries.
 It also used mapping as a projective act, with three projections generating conversations about the food systems' impacts, challenges, and solutions:

 1. MULTIPLIED GROUND PLANE